-Accordingly, I have decided that information on page 29, 30 and 38 of the Contract marked 's22(1)(a)(ii)' would disclose information that could reasonably be regarded as irrelevant to your request, and have therefore prepared an edited copy of the documents, with the irrelevant material deleted pursuant to section 22(1)(a)(ii) of the FOI Act.
+I have therefore decided that parts of documents marked 's22(1)(a)(ii)' would disclose information that could reasonably be regarded as irrelevant to your request.
+I have also decided that parts of the documents are exempt from disclosure.
+I have therefore prepared an edited copy of the documents, with the irrelevant and exempt material deleted pursuant to section 22 of the FOI Act.